frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 I was driving the Father, Don Fernando, from the men\'s center to the women\'s center in Singapore one morning.
 The day they arrived, they arrived at seven in the morning, having flown from Delhi through the night.

-I asked him, How are you feeling?
+I asked him, "How are you feeling?"
 He probably hadn\'t slept that night, full of jet lag.
-His response was, I think it\'s three in the morning in Rome time.
+His response was, "I think it\'s three in the morning in Rome time."
 It didn\'t need much more explanation.

 The Father spends himself moving around the world.
 Our observation in Singapore was that while Don Javier and Don Joaquin managed the jet lag reasonably well---they\'ve experienced a lot of traveling and they could handle a lot of these things---but Don Fernando didn\'t handle the jet lag too well.
 It was a difficult thing.
 But yet, he has to step into those shoes and do a lot of things that maybe he doesn\'t find so easy.

 Our Father talks a lot about the spiritual paternity.
 Don Álvaro, in a letter in January 1990, the anniversary of the founding of the women\'s section of the Work, talks about union with the head.

 'I want now to detain myself for a moment in another capital aspect of unity.
 In one of his letters, our Father left written some words that constitute now and for always a palpable sign of Our Lord\'s plans for the Work.
-Our Father said, I cannot cease to lift my soul in thanksgiving to God, from whom all fatherhood in heaven and on earth takes its name, for having given me this spiritual paternity, which with His grace I have assumed, with full awareness of being on this earth only to carry it out.
-For this reason, I love you with the heart of a father and of a mother.'
+Our Father said, "I cannot cease to lift my soul in thanksgiving to God, from whom all fatherhood in heaven and on earth takes its name, for having given me this spiritual paternity, which with His grace I have assumed, with full awareness of being on this earth only to carry it out.
+For this reason, I love you with the heart of a father and of a mother."

 Our Father leaves these words about spiritual paternity for all of his successors and the role they have to play.

-Don Álvaro continues, 'Since the 15th of September 1975, I have also united myself to that thanksgiving because I have the profound awareness of being now the recipient of this spiritual paternity, truly essential for the Work.
-We need paternity.'
+Don Álvaro continues, "Since the 15th of September 1975, I have also united myself to that thanksgiving because I have the profound awareness of being now the recipient of this spiritual paternity, truly essential for the Work.
+We need paternity."

 After the election of Don Javier, he mentioned, I think in the get-together, how he found it very difficult for people to call him Father.
-And somebody who was there said, Father, please get used to it very quickly, because we desperately need a Father.
+And somebody who was there said, "Father, please get used to it very quickly, because we desperately need a Father."
 It was a rather nice spontaneous sort of comment.

 We need this spiritual paternity.
 It\'s a great thing that we have a good shepherd, somebody to guide us, an instrument of the Holy Spirit.

-'I, also, with the grace of God, live only for my children, so that each of you may be happy here below, and especially so that we reach that happiness of heaven.
+"I, also, with the grace of God, live only for my children, so that each of you may be happy here below, and especially so that we reach that happiness of heaven.
 Each day I experience that participation in that divine paternity, which leads me to continually think about your good.
 And I confirm to you that I feel corresponded to by each one of you, enveloped or wrapped around by your affection and your prayers.
-And I\'m firmly convinced that you sustain me among each of you.'
+And I\'m firmly convinced that you sustain me among each of you."

 The Father depends on that prayer, and someday, maybe for that extra mortification.
-Our Father told us if ever we had something to do someday that cost us a little more, some exterior thing or maybe some interior pain or difficulty, he said, 'If you offer it for my intentions and for me, you\'ll find it easier to bear.'
+Our Father told us if ever we had something to do someday that cost us a little more, some exterior thing or maybe some interior pain or difficulty, he said, "If you offer it for my intentions and for me, you\'ll find it easier to bear."
 It\'s a great thing to remember in moments of difficulty.

-'I\'m very mindful of those conclusions that our Father talked about after a certain family get-together.
+"I\'m very mindful of those conclusions that our Father talked about after a certain family get-together.
 I know he said that as your Father I will give an account to God of your fidelity, of how I\'ve helped you.
-But you\'ll also give an account to God of how you have supported the Father so that he would be a person who struggles each day with greater passion to be united to Our Lord.'
+But you\'ll also give an account to God of how you have supported the Father so that he would be a person who struggles each day with greater passion to be united to Our Lord.

-'I support myself continually,' he says, 'in the task of governing the Work, in the innumerable occasions in which each day you ask God for the Father, making use of that invocation that our Father included in the *Preces: Oremus pro Patre.*
+"I support myself continually," he says, "in the task of governing the Work, in the innumerable occasions in which each day you ask God for the Father, making use of that invocation that our Father included in the *Preces: Oremus pro Patre.*

 We could try to use that a little more, think a little more of the Father, and also the channels that he\'s given to us.
 In a special way, he wants us to take care of that unity by being united to the people who are there to govern us locally.

-'In calling to mind these words of our Founder, I invite you in a particular way that your union to the Father would be manifested in your union to the Directors.
+"In calling to mind these words of our Founder, I invite you in a particular way that your union to the Father would be manifested in your union to the Directors.
 The spirit of filiation in the Work passes necessarily through those who in each particular moment Our Lord has placed so they would govern the regions and the centers.
 Obey them in a refined way, understand them, love them, support them, pray for them.
-And when it\'s necessary, help them with fraternal correction, which is a wonderful demonstration of affection, of fortitude, and of unity.'
+And when it\'s necessary, help them with fraternal correction, which is a wonderful demonstration of affection, of fortitude, and of unity."

 The Father talks about unity all the way down through the line.
 We might find ourselves in a St. Gabriel local council or some other local council, St. Raphael local council, maybe in a satellite city, maybe in a new country some time.